Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Proof of Concept

 \section{Proof of Concept}

 In the previous section, we have introduced our generic, modular, and scalable concept for situation-aware environment perception.
 In this section, we outline the benefits that can already be achieved by a straight-forward implementation of the approach.
 We want to emphasize that we do not strive to provide an all-encompassing solution of the presented concept, but instead to verify the feasibility of its application.
+As no comparably flexible architecture for situation-awareness exists, the presented results are to be seen more as a standalone verification rather than a comparable benchmark.
 As exemplary system, we use our automated test vehicle, see \cite{Buchholz2021} for a detailed description.
 It is equipped with a range of sensors, comprising lidar, radar, differential GPS, camera, and an inertial measurement sensor.

 The remainder of this section outlines the implementation of the concept according to the three steps introduced in Section~\ref{sec:concept} and provides results in two ways: In Section~\ref{sec:proof:scenarios}, two artificially constructed scenarios will be evaluated w.r.t. the configuration behavior to gain qualitative insight on the features the concept provides.
 In Section~\ref{sec:proof:realWorld}, quantitative results based on real-world data validate the promising capabilities for a reduction in resource consumption.
 The provided results correspond to a relative comparison with the \SI[mode=text]{360}{\degree} approach, referred to as naive baseline.